Bridgewater (CDP), New York

 Bridgewater is a hamlet (and census-designated place) in Oneida County, New York, United States.
 The population was 470 at the 2010 census.

 The hamlet is within the Town of Bridgewater at the junction of U.S. Route 20 and N.Y.
 Route 8.
 It was an incorporated village from 1825 to 2014.

 History

 The village was incorporated in 1825.
-The Unadilla Valley Railroad had its northern terminus at Bridgewater.
-An extensive tannery was last run by the Hiteman Leather Co. in the neighboring town of West Winfield (Herkimer County) and more recently was a superfund cleanup site, also in West Winfield.
+The Unadilla Valley Railway had its northern terminus at Bridgewater where it connected to a branch line of the Delaware, Lackawanna and Western Railroad.

 The Brick Store Building and Bridgewater Railroad Station are listed on the National Register of Historic Places.

 On March 18, 2014, voters approved a referendum by a vote of 40 to 8 to dissolve the village on December 31, 2014.
 As of January 1, 2015, the Town of Bridgewater assumed responsibility for the area of the former village.

 Geography

 Bridgewater is located at 42°52.8′N 75°15.0′W (42.8793, -75.2505).

 According to the United States Census Bureau, the hamlet has a total area of 0.6 square mile (1.6 km2), all land.

 The hamlet is at the border of Madison and Otsego counties.

 Bridgewater is at the intersection of U.S. Route 20 and NY 8.